 Failure to Warn: Instructions fail to warn of possible hazards.

 Knowing whether or not your defective product claim includes all of the basic elements required in Rhode Island may be tricky.
-You should consult with a Providence Injury Lawyer who has experience with product liability law.
+You should consult with a Providence personal injury lawyer who has experience with product liability law.

 Legal Product Liability Representation in Providence, Rhode Island